canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 Ubuntu and Debian have slightly different package versioning schemes to avoid conflicting packages with the same source version.
 If a Debian package has been changed in Ubuntu, it has ``ubuntuX`` (where ``X`` is the Ubuntu revision number) appended to the end of the Debian version.
 So if the Debian hello ``2.4-1`` package was changed by Ubuntu, the version string would be ``2.4-1ubuntu1``.
 If a package for the application does not exist in Debian, then the Debian revision is ``0`` (e.g., ``2.4-0ubuntu1``).

-For further information, see the `changelog section <http://www.debian.org/doc/debian-policy/ch-source.html#s-dpkgchangelog>`_ of the Debian Policy Manual.
+For further information, see the `changelog section (Section 4.4) <http://www.debian.org/doc/debian-policy/ch-source.html#s-dpkgchangelog>`_ of the Debian Policy Manual.

 The control file